Medical Radiography Applicant

 - Non-refundable $20 application fee (waived for those who apply online), and essay.
 The topic of the essay must be “what life experiences have led you to choose radiography as a career”.
-Current EMCC students wishing to change their major TO Medical Radiography can use this abbreviated Change of Major Application.
+To apply online, CLICK HERE.
+Current EMCC students wishing to change their major TO Medical Radiography can use this abbreviated Change of Major Form also accessed from the link above or to apply online CLICK HERE.
 (Must complete remaining application requirements as well.)

 - All previous education transcripts (high school, adult education, and college).* Regardless of whether transfer credit is being sought, applicants must disclose all prior colleges attended.
 Failure to furnish all information on past education may constitute adequate reason for disqualification of your acceptance or subsequent dismissal from the College as well as possible retraction or denial of financial aid funds.

 - Two confidential recommendations on official EMCC reference forms from professional or academic persons (new recommendations are required each year).

 - Completed Radiography Observation Form & Confidentiality Agreement Forms.
 Applicants who elect not to spend time in a radiology department MUST indicate that choice on the Observation Form and return the form to the Admissions Office.
 (More information regarding this below.)

 - Pre-Admission Test must be completed.
 (Results will automatically be sent to the Admissions Office if testing at EMCC.)
 See testing information at the bottom of this page.